Who Shot Phil?: Background

-The storyline centred around one of EastEnders longest-running characters, Phil Mitchell (played by Steve McFadden).
-The build-up to the storyline occurred throughout 2000–2001.
+The storyline centred around one of EastEnders longest-running characters, Phil Mitchell (played by Steve McFadden), who had first appeared in February 1990.
+The build-up to the storyline occurred throughout 2000 and into 2001.
 The character saw a more menacing side to his personality beginning to surface.
 Phil's behaviour thus earned him a number of sworn enemies in Albert Square.
-These included his ex-girlfriend; her new boyfriend Mark Fowler; step-son Ian Beale; former business partner Dan Sullivan; and love rival Steve Owen.
+These included his ex-girlfriend; her new boyfriend Mark Fowler; former step-son Ian Beale; former business partner Dan Sullivan; and love rival Steve Owen.

 By 2001, the character had become one of the soap's nastiest villains.
 In an interview with The Guardian, McFadden commented on his alter ego's descent into villainy: "Phil's been had over by a lot of people, so now he feels like he can do it back.
 It's his history".

 The character finally received his comeuppance in one of EastEnders most highly anticipated storylines, dubbed "Who Shot Phil?".
 Phil was shot outside his home in an episode that first aired on 1 March 2001 (penned by scriptwriter Christopher Reason and directed by Paul Annett).

 The storyline has been described as a "Dallas-style" whodunnit mystery, echoing the attempted murder of J. R. Ewing (Larry Hagman) in the American TV soap opera Dallas in 1980."The real impact of Phil's shooting", BBC.
 URL last accessed on 2007-03-02.
 Various key characters were in the frame for the deed and viewers were left guessing for weeks as to which of them was the real culprit.
 Several outcomes were allegedly filmed and it was reported that only a few TV executives knew the identity of the would-be assassin — even the other actors were kept in the dark, being given only their own scripts.
 Script writers were reportedly given private security after a writer's laptop was stolen in what was believed to be an attempt to gain the identity of the assailant.
 The storyline captivated the public's imagination leading to thousands of bets being placed at the bookies across the UK — bookmaker William Hill said that around 50,000 bets were made on who was responsible.